henrik/old-henrik.nyh.se/_posts/2011-03-19_22-50-vim-ruby-runner.markdown

 Just like with `:help`, one and the same output buffer is reused per tab page.

-## Caveats and comparison
+## Comparison and caveats

 The main benefit this has in comparison to the TextMate command is, of course, that it runs in Vim ;) The mappings and the reused output buffer let you work very quickly and efficiently, with all the power of Vim available.

-In some ways, though, this plugin compares unfavorable to the equivalent TextMate feature.
+In some ways, though, this plugin compares unfavorably to TextMate.

 Whereas TextMate will show you output incrementally, I [haven't been able](http://stackoverflow.com/questions/5329931/in-vim-can-i-stream-the-output-of-e-g-w-ruby-into-a-buffer-line-by-line) to find a good way to achieve that in Vim.
 The Vim window will be unresponsive while the script executes, and will only show the output all at once after completion.